Course Outline

 Introduction to IP RAN Routers for Government

-• Roles and responsibilities in the mobile network for government operations
+• Roles and responsibilities within the mobile network for government operations

-• Logical versus physical deployment models for government networks
+• Logical versus physical deployment models for government infrastructure

-• Key performance and design considerations for government use cases
+• Key performance and design considerations for government networks

 Router Hardware, Interfaces, and Physical Connectivity for Government

-• Typical hardware components and port types suitable for government applications
+• Typical hardware components and port types used in government environments

-• Interfaces to RAN equipment and transport networks in a government context
+• Interfaces to RAN equipment and transport networks for government applications

 • Fiber and microwave connectivity considerations for government deployments